humanbydefinition/code.textmode.art/.vitepress/theme/sketches/README.md

 ## Example Sketches

-- `hero-wave.ts` - Animated wave pattern with glowing text (used on landing page)
+- `hero-wave/` - Animated wave pattern with glowing text (used on landing page)